How to Apply

 SAT / ACT Result (Optional)

-AUBG does not require SAT or ACT for admission or financial assistance; however, the scores may be helpful in determining financial aid.
-If you have already taken the SAT or ACT, you may wish to submit your score.
-If so, contact Collegeboard or ACT.
-AUBG's institutional code for official SAT scores is 2451; for ACT scores, the code is 5465.
+AUBG does not require SAT or ACT for admission or financial assistance; however, the scores may be helpful in determining financial aid or to waive introductory math courses.
+Contact Collegeboard or ACT if you wish to submit your existing scores - AUBG institutional code in Collegeboard is 2451.
+It is 5465 for ACT.

 Financial Assistance Application (Optional)